oskaryil/ssis-app/README.md

 ## Project planning

-The trello board the planning: https://trello.com/b/CUs57wUw
+The trello board with the planning: https://trello.com/b/CUs57wUw

 Just a link for myself (Oskar) to check out: